 8. When dissimilar materials are welded, it is difficult for the weld and the two base metals to meet the requirement of equal strength.

-This is because the metal elements with low melting point are easy to burn and evaporate during welding, so that the chemical composition of the weld is changed and the mechanical properties are reduced, especially when welding dissimilar non-ferrous metals.
+This is because metal elements with low melting points are susceptible to burning and evaporation during welding, altering the chemical composition of the weld and reducing its mechanical properties, particularly when welding dissimilar non-ferrous metals.